What should my skater wear?

 Who will be coaching my skater?

 Skate Canada Professional Skating Coaches and Skate Canada Program Assistants will be coaching your skater.
-All coaches are certified with Skate Canada and the NCCP, and hold valid First Aid certification and police clearance checks.
-Program Assistants are skaters who are members of Figure 8 Skating Club.
-All Program Assistants have undergone training on PreCanSkate and CanSkate sessions, and are there to assist skaters and coaches.
+All coaches are certified with Skate Canada and the NCCP (National Coaching Certificate Program) and hold valid First Aid certification.
+Program Assistants are older skaters who are members of Figure 8 Skating Club, who have undergone training on PreCanSkate and CanSkate sessions, and they provide program assistance to skaters and coaches.

 What is your make up class policy?

-Make up classes will only be offered if there is availability on the other days.
+Make up classes will only be offered in special circumstances.
 Figure 8 Skating Club is not required to offer make up classes but will do our best to accommodate where we can.
 Please email the Skating Director at firstname.lastname@example.org to arrange a make up session.

 What is your refund policy?